 A loading meter (LDM) is a unit of measurement commonly used in the logistics and freight industry, particularly in road transportation.
 It calculates the space taken up by cargo on a vehicle, such as a truck or trailer.
 The concept of a loading meter allows shippers and carriers to assess how much freight can fit into a particular vehicle.

-One loading meter is typically defined as a space of one meter in length on the loading floor of a truck or trailer, regardless of the width or height of the cargo.
-This is equivalent to a space of 1-meter long x 2.4 meters wide since the standard width of a truck or trailer is often around 2.4 meters.
+One loading meter is typically defined as a space one meter in length on the loading floor of a truck or trailer, regardless of the width or height of the cargo.
+Since the standard width of a truck or trailer is often around 2.4 meters, this is equivalent to a space one-meter long x 2.4 meters wide.

 In other words, if your goods occupy 6 meters in length of the truck’s loading floor, you would say you have six loading meters of goods.
 This concept is useful when calculating transport costs, especially for less-than-truckload (LTL) shipping, where different cargos share space in the exact vehicle.